Such a shame that I have to come all the way back here just to fix stuff.

 Rin knew of these flaws because she was regaining feeling in her left leg, starting at her toes and working its way painstakingly upwards.
 To say that the gradual return of pain to her body was unpleasant was a drastic understatement.

 The Chinese girl lay on her bruised back on one of the infirmary's comfortable beds, a stark white curtain separating her from the rest of the room.
 She could barely move, not only because of the cast that was holding her fractured right arm together, but also because the mere thought of moving made shivers run up her spine.
-She had already tried that once, and the sheer agony had almost knocked her out.
+She had already tried that once, and the sheer agony had almost knocked her out and then some.
 It was actually surprising that she was awake at all, but apparently the medical staff had decided that injecting her with anesthesia was a bad idea, so long as whatever substances her mysterious rescuer had injected her with were still present within her body.
 For that reason, she had to suffer awake until said substances dissipated.
 She only wished she could have stayed unconscious a little longer.

 But as the curtain was pulled back, Rin was filled with disappointment.
 Sure, it was a guy, but not the guy she had been hoping for.
 In the place of what she wanted to be Ichika was a brown-haired boy of similar age and height in a red jacket and jeans.